kumarmohit24011/toDoNote/blueprint.md

 ## Overview

 ToDoNote is a simple and clean Flutter application for managing tasks.
 It allows users to add, view, complete, and delete tasks, with all data stored locally on the device.
+The app also supports setting due dates for tasks and receiving notifications when a task is due.

 ## Features